JanHerca/urantiapedia/input/markdown/en/Innerface/Vol9/Innerface_vol9_6.md

 # On Growing Spiritually

-"The goal of human self-realization should be spiritual, not material.
-The only realities worth striving for are divine, spiritual, and eternal."
+“The goal of human self-realization should be spiritual, not material.
+The only realities worth striving for are divine, spiritual, and eternal.”
 (1096)

 The Urantia Papers are strong on spiritual meanings and values.
-They tell us our soul is built from experiences having spiritual meaning and value that occur in the course of our earthly life, and that: "The Thought Adjuster will recall and rehearse for you only those memories and experiences which are a part of, and essential to, your universe career….But much of your past life and its memories, having neither spiritual meaning nor morontia value, will perish with the material brain;"
+They tell us our soul is built from experiences having spiritual meaning and value that occur in the course of our earthly life, and that: “The Thought Adjuster will recall and rehearse for you only those memories and experiences which are a part of, and essential to, your universe career….But much of your past life and its memories, having neither spiritual meaning nor morontia value, will perish with the material brain;”

 Meanings and values, as used in the Papers, may be associated with words such as religious, supreme, and even divine.
 But when it comes to nailing down exactly what is meant by this terminology, we find we are faced with real difficulties.